varigence/docs/bimlflex/concepts/delete-detection.md

 * Enabling the **Enable Delete Detection** (global), and *exclude* **Projects** and / or **Objects** using the **Overrides**.
 Or alternatively,
 * Disabling the **Enable Delete Detection** setting and *include* the **Projects** and / or **Objects** that should have delete detection applied

-Enabling Delete Detection allows the creation of the Delete Detection load process.
+Enabling Delete Detection allows the creation of the Delete Detection load process for the in-scope objects.

-Additional settings control if the identified delete rows are loaded into PSA and Data Vault targets. unless a separate, bespoke, process is used for delete record processing it is recommended to allow BimlFlex to autogenerate the process.
+Additional settings control if the identified delete rows are loaded into PSA and Data Vault targets.
+Unless a separate, bespoke, process is used for delete record processing it is recommended to allow BimlFlex to autogenerate the process.

 * Apply Delete Detection PSA
 * Apply Delete Detection RDV

-Enabling the Apply pattern will create ELT load procedures and call these once the source extract and delete detection has finished.
+Enabling the above 'Apply' patterns will create ('ELT' / 'load') Stored Procedures and call these once the source extract and delete detection has finished.

 ### Naming Conventions

-Enabling delete detection will create new Landing and Staging Area tables.
+Enabling delete detection will create new Landing and Staging Area tables that are dedicated to delete detection.
 By default, these will be named as `<RecordSourceAsSchema>.land_<TableName>_DEL` and `<RecordSourceAsSchema>.<TableName>_DEL`.

 The name used is controlled by the following settings.
 These settings are part of the [**Staging Naming**](xref:bimlflex-app-reference-documentation-settings-index#staging-naming) settings group.